How to Size Wire for a 100 Amp Subpanel: A Step-by-Step Guide

 Branch Circuit Loads: A Key Part of Your Subpanel Plan

 When planning your subpanel, it’s crucial to understand the branch circuits it will supply.
 This knowledge is essential for your initial load calculation.
 Common questions arise, such as how many outlets on a 20 amp circuit?
 The NEC doesn’t set a specific limit for dwelling units, but a common rule of thumb is 8-10 receptacles.
-For commercial work, the load is calculated at 180VA per yoke, meaning you can have 13 receptacles on a 20A, 120V circuit.
+For commercial work, the load is calculated at 180VA per yoke, meaning you can have approximately 13 receptacles on a 20A, 120V circuit depending on appliance loads and diversity.
 The same logic applies to how many receptacles on a 20 amp circuit or how many outlets on a 15 amp circuit.
 It’s also important to understand the load of specific equipment.
 For example, knowing the average dryer wattage helps in calculating demand factors.
 You might even consider specialized needs like how many computer on one breaker to avoid nuisance tripping.
 Understanding that placing a 20 amp outlet on a 15 amp circuit is a code violation (per 210.21(B)(3)) is also part of this holistic planning.
 A 15A circuit can have a maximum of a 15A receptacle, while a 20A circuit can have either 15A or 20A receptacles.
 Answering how many watts on a 15 amp circuit is simple: 1,800 watts (15A x 120V), with continuous load limited to 80% of that, or 1,440 watts.

 Important Sizing Considerations and Quick Reference